RedHatNordicsSA/linux4win/content/lab1.md

 ![sudo package patch info](images/package_sudo.png)

-:boom When you are ready press the blue **Install All Updates** button and have some patience.
+:boom: When you are ready press the blue **Install All Updates** button and have some patience.

 :exclamation: If you installed patches that requires a reboot you will be presented with below dialog.
 Note: **DO NOT RESTART YOUR SYSTEM, PRESS IGNORE**